 Vasey is one of the last of the old-school Canadian evolutionary psychologists allied with fired sexologist Kenneth Zucker.
-His coauthors and associates are part of an activist minority in his field, most of whom are cisgender men born before 1970.
-Vasey holds some supportive views, but they are all colored by his embrace of unscientific and pseudoscientific terminology created by his friends.
+Vasey’s coauthors and associates are part of an activist minority in sexology, most of whom are cisgender and born before 1970.
+Vasey holds some supportive views, but they are all colored by an embrace of unscientific and pseudoscientific terminology created by Vasey’s friends.
 Science and its operational definitions must be value-neutral in order to produce bias-free scientific results.

 Background

-Paul L. Vasey (born January 30, 1966 in Toronto, Ontario, Canada) earned bachelor’s degree from University of Alberta in Edmonton in 1989, then earned a master’s degree from Simon Fraser University in 1991.
-He earned a doctorate from Université de Montréal in 1997.
-His dissertation was on Japanese macaques under advisor Bernard Chapais.
+Paul L. Vasey (born January 30, 1966 in Toronto, Ontario, Canada) earned a bachelor’s degree from University of Alberta in Edmonton in 1989, then earned a master’s degree from Simon Fraser University in 1991.
+Vasey earned a doctorate from Université de Montréal in 1997.
+Vasey’s dissertation was on Japanese macaques under advisor Bernard Chapais.
 Vasey then did postdoctoral work at Université de Montréal, Concordia University (Montréal) and York University.

 Vasey was hired as an Assistant Professor in the Department of Psychology at the University of Lethbridge in 2000.
-While preparing to teach a course on sex and gender, he became interested in Samoan fa’afafine culture, which he describes as “feminine, same-sex attracted males that are recognized as a non-binary gender.”
-His partner is Vaitulia Alatina Ioelu, a self-identified Samoan fa’afafine.
+While preparing to teach a course on sex and gender, Vasey became interested in Samoan fa’afafine culture.
+Vasey describes them as “feminine, same-sex attracted males that are recognized as a non-binary gender.”
+Vasey’s partner is Vaitulia Alatina Ioelu, a self-identified Samoan fa’afafine.

 Vasey is a close collaborator with Anne Lawrence.
-He gave her a job and is acknowledged in Lawrence’s publications for the International Academy of Sex Research.
+Vasey gave Lawrence a job and is acknowledged in Lawrence’s publications for the International Academy of Sex Research.

-Vasey co-authored a paper with two Concordia University psychologists on childhood gender variance.
+Vasey co-authored a paper with two Concordia University psychologists on childhood gender diversity.

 Bartlett NH, Vasey PL, Bukowski WM (2000) Is gender identity disorder in children a mental disorder?
 Sex Roles, 43 11/12, 753-785.
 Article ID: 299688